CIRCL/AIL-framework/README.md

 AIL framework - Framework for Analysis of Information Leaks

 AIL is a modular framework to analyse potential information leaks from unstructured data sources like pastes from Pastebin or similar services or unstructured data streams.
-AIL framework is flexible and can be extended to support other functionalities to mine sensitive information.
+AIL framework is flexible and can be extended to support other functionalities to mine or process sensitive information.

 ![Dashboard](./doc/screenshots/dashboard.png?raw=true "AIL framework dashboard")